-There are so many incredible places to visit in Georgia (Europe) that it’s hard to just pick a few of the best places to visit in Georgia.
+There are so many incredible cities, towns, and places to visit in Georgia (Europe) that it’s hard to just pick a few of the best places to visit in Georgia.

 With over 65 countries across the world under my belt, Georgia remains at the top of my list.
 The country of Georgia offers everything a traveler could want: affordable prices, a welcoming culture, excellent and cheap transportation options, incredible mountains, seaside resorts, vibrant city life, and delicious food and drink.

 There is a lot to choose from in this incredible country, but you won’t want to miss these 9 best places to visit in Georgia Europe.

 And if you are headed to the country of Georgia, be sure to check out my Georgia Travel Guide for more details on the best places to visit in Georgia, things to do do in the country, sample Georgia itineraries, and more!
 You also might like this list of 10 Amazing Things to do in Georgia Europe.

 [disclosure: This list of the best cities in Georgia (country) was updated in November, 2018.
 Links on this page may provide a small commission to support this site at no cost to you]

 Batumi reminds me of what would happen if you mixed Singapore with Atlantic City, shrunk it down ten sizes and plopped in onto the Black Sea’s pebble beaches.
 Batumi, Georgia offers modern architecture (Donald Trump once had plans to build a skyscraper here), an enormous and gorgeous botanical garden, and access to the pebble beaches of the Black Sea.

 In summer, Russian, Georgian, and international visitors descend on the city, with its beaches crowded by day and its nightclubs throbbing through the night.
 Batumi is definitely one of the best cities to visit in Georgia.